lhallock/openarm-seg/README.md

 # Ultrasound Muscle Segmentation

-This repo contains various scripts that can be used to train a U-Net model on volumetric ultrasound data, generate predictions on a large dataset, and collect information about the quality of the predictions.
+This repo contains the code used in the development of the OpenArm 2.0 data set, a set of volumetric scans of the human arm.
+Contained in the repo are various scripts that can be used to train a U-Net model on volumetric ultrasound data, generate predictions on a large dataset, and collect information about the quality of the predictions.

 ## Overview